ethanniser/effect-workshop/slides/slides.md

 - If a request can support batching, a special resolver can be used
 - When batching is enabled, effects will wait to see if any other effects also wait on the same request and batch together
 - Requests can easily be cached with a custom capcaity and TTL

+---

+# Performance

+- Obviously Effect has some overhead
+- Effect is made for **application** code, where the limitation is almost always IO anyway
+- Effect actually will likely **improve** the performance of these parts of your code because of its powerful concurrency primitives (structure concurrency, interruption, worker pool abstractions)
+- If you are writing CPU bound code, you could not use Effect and provide a effect wrapper, or maybe you shouldn't be using javascript at all

+---

+# Thanks for coming!

+- Slides and code will be available on my github
+- Feedback / Comments / Questions?
+Dm me on twitter @ethanniser
+- Come say hi to me tomorrow at the conference